top of page

 What I Offer

-• Assessment for ADHD (with referrals for more in-depth neuropsychological testing to trusted providers when needed)
+• Evaluations for ADHD (with referrals for more in-depth neuropsychological testing to trusted providers when needed)

 • Neurodivergent-affirming therapy focused on improving executive functioning skills, building acceptance, and self-compassion for the way your brain works